maxerh/swin1d/README.md

 cd data && wget https://raw.githubusercontent.com/khundman/telemanom/master/labeled_anomalies.csv
 ```

-We converted the datasets to .pkl-files if necessary.
+We converted the datasets to .pkl-files if necessary for easier use.

 ## Training